habber/chameleon/README.md

 # chameleon
 Documentation for Mozilla web styles.
 Maintained by the Mozilla Webprod and Creative teams.
+See the wiki for more info.